JavierTovar19/Uart-_FPGA/Chapter-1:-¡Hello-world!-Setbit.md

 <img src="https://github.com/Obijuan/open-fpga-verilog-tutorial/blob/master/tutorial/ICESTICK/T01-setbit/images/T01-setbit-simul-1.png" width="600" align="center">

-At first glance, we can see it behaves as intended: the signal in A is always a "1".
+At a glance we can see it behaves as intended: the signal in A is always a "1".
 We can ignore the time units for now, they are seconds by default.
 After 20 units, simulation ends.

 The console will show the following messages: